EyevinnOSC/solutions/vod-streaming-platform/README.md

 % mc cp osc-reel.mp4 vodsvcinput/vodsvcinput/osc-reel.mp4
 ```

+An asset with the URL to the streaming package is created and saved to the database.

+## Deploy orchestrator

-We will now deploy this orchestrator using the open web service Web Runner.
+We will now deploy this orchestrator using the [open web service Web Runner](https://app.osaas.io/dashboard/service/eyevinn-web-runner).
 The Web Runner
 fetches the code from a private (or public) GitHub repository so we will first create
 a repository for the orchestrator we built.